morepath/morepath/doc/compared.rst

 ----

 Morepath is a WSGI_-based framework, like Flask or Pyramid.
-It's natively WSGI, unlike Django, which also has its own way of doing middleware.
+It's natively WSGI, unlike Django, which while WSGI is supported also has its own way of doing middleware.

 .. _WSGI: http://wsgi.readthedocs.org/en/latest/